What is an AV Technician?

 - Troubleshoot problems in the field

-The Typical AV Technician (Or Not!)
+The Typical AV Technician (OR NOT!):

 While there might be the typical job description, that doesn't mean there is such a thing as a typical AV technician.
 AV techs hail from a variety of backgrounds and experiences.
-Some come from the music industry, others from entertainment, while still others are attracted to the field as a way in to the larger IT world.
+Some come from the music industry, others from entertainment, while still others are attracted to the field as a way into the larger IT world.
 Whatever direction you're approaching the field from you ought to have the following: